ncihtan/htan_missing_manual/overview/centers.md

 The HTAN Network consists of ten research centers, and two pilot projects.
 We also run multiple trans-network projects, referred to as TNPs.
 Each research center or TNP Project is identified with a unique HTAN prefix.

-!!!
-Need to update table to include additional TNPs; Eventually need to update with new centers :exclamation::exclamation:
-!!!

 | Prefix | Contact Institution or Project Name     | Atlas Type       | Area of Focus                     |
 | ------ | --------------------------------------- | ---------------- | --------------------------------- |
 | HTA1   | Human Tumor Atlas Pilot Project (HTAPP) | Tumor Atlas      | Pilot Project                     |